 A few years ago I discovered the old Pokemon cards of my girlfriend in the attic.
 I took them downstairs sorted through them and loved the graphics.
-So much that I began to play the Pokemon Trading Card Game Online.
+So much so that I began to play the Pokemon Trading Card Game Online.

 Get the latest Japanese Pokemon Cards from Amazon.co.jp